 4.1.4 Selection of UPS I/O Switch and Battery Switch

 The user can select the switch according to actual needs.
-Refer to Table 4.1 on the previous page for I/O current and battery current value.
+Refer to Table 4.1 above for I/O current and battery current value.

 4.1.5 Distance between the UPS Connection Point and Floor